hedgedoc/hedgedoc/docs/content/how-to/docker-secrets.md

 HedgeDoc automatically checks for secrets in the standard Docker secrets location (`/run/secrets/`) and uses them to configure the application.
 This is handled by the `dockerSecret.js` module in the HedgeDoc codebase.

+Unlike some other Docker applications that use the `_FILE` suffix pattern for environment variables, HedgeDoc uses predefined secret names.
+This means you need to create secrets with specific names (listed below) rather than pointing environment variables to files.

 ## Available Secret Names

 HedgeDoc looks for the following secret names: